 You might want to book an RV with a kitchenette and a bathroom to make your stay comfortable.
 The Internet option is available for those who want to stay connected with the rest of the world.
 You can use the rented RV to see the other attractions in the vicinity.
 There is a gift shop, and other amenities are also available.
 There is also a dump station, flush toilets, and a parking lot in these sites that make your stay comfortable.

-The camping, the dump station, and the wildlife-dependent recreation at the Doris campground make Wichita mountains camping an experience to remember and share with friends and family.
+The camping, the dump station, and the wildlife-dependent recreation at the Doris campground.
 Check out the parking lot rates if you intend to stay there longer.

-The Visitor Center staff at the Wichita mountains wildlife refuge are helpful.
-They will guide you if you have any queries regarding the campsites, habitats, national wildlife refuge, freshwater lakes, Wichita mountains camping programs, and the park.
+The Visitor Center staff at the Wichita Mountains Wildlife Refuge are helpful.
+They will guide you if you have any queries regarding the campsites, habitats, national wildlife refuge, freshwater lakes, and the park.

 Apart from the camping facilities at the Doris campground, there are trails where the natural beauty of these mountains is palpable to the visitors.
 The Elk Mountain trail is quite popular and is open to the public.
 It gives good views of the mountains and the surrounding areas which belong to the wildlife refuge.